-Although psilocybin, found in “magic mushrooms”, has been used for spiritual or religious purposes in different cultures for centuries, the popularisation of psychedelics for recreational use in the 1960s resulted in a moral panic that led to its criminalisation.1
+Found in ‘magic mushrooms’, psilocybin, has been used for spiritual or religious purposes in different cultures for centuries.
+However, popular use of psychedelics for recreational use in the 1960s caused a moral panic that led to its criminalisation.1

-Now, new research on the potential for psilocybin to treat conditions such as depression, obsessive-compulsive disorder, drug dependencies, and to assist individuals facing a life-threatening disease is part of the groundswell of renewed interest being hailed as a ‘psychedelic renaissance’.
+Thanks to new research on the potential for psilocybin to treat conditions like depression, obsessive-compulsive disorder, drug dependencies, and to help people facing a life-threatening disease, there’s a new groundswell of interest being hailed as a ‘psychedelic renaissance’.

-The research is ongoing, but what is evident from the current trials is that psilocybin has the potential to break an individual’s habitual patterns of thought, which can help produce a change in their outlook – what some people are referring to as ‘resetting’ the brain.
+The research is ongoing, but trials show psilocybin has the potential to break a person’s habitual thought patterns.
+This can help produce a change in their outlook – what some people are referring to as ‘resetting’ the brain.

-Psilocybin is the active chemical found in “magic mushrooms”, but when used in a therapeutic setting the drug is prepared as a high-quality, controlled dose.
-It’s commonly classified as a psychedelic (‘mind manifesting’) drug.2
+Psilocybin is the active chemical found in ‘magic mushrooms’.
+When it’s used in a therapeutic setting, the drug is prepared as a high-quality, controlled dose.
+It’s commonly classified as a psychedelic drug.2

-How psilocybin and other psychedelics affect the brain is currently being researched.
-Neuroscientists have discovered that, although their chemical structures are different, a common feature of psychedelic drugs is to act as an agonist (activator) of the serotonin 2A receptor.3 Brain-imaging technology shows that psychedelic drugs also decrease blood flow to the ‘default mode’ network of the brain, quieting it or ‘switching it off’.4 The default mode network regulates things like self-reflective thought, memory, and how we place our body in space.5
+How psilocybin and other psychedelics affect the brain is being researched.
+Neuroscientists have discovered that, although their chemical structures are different, a common feature of psychedelic drugs is to activate the serotonin receptors in the brain.3

-If psilocybin causes the brain to no longer process information in its routine way, this could potentially explain the experiences people have on psychedelic drugs – and how it helps change entrenched patterns of thought.6
+If psilocybin causes the brain to no longer process information in its routine way, this could explain the experiences people have on psychedelic drugs – and how it helps change ingrained patterns of thought.6

-Reports from participants in psilocybin studies indicate that the experience helps address the underlying issues affecting their mental health.
+Reports from people in psilocybin studies show the experience helps address the underlying issues affecting their mental health.

-Exactly how psychedelic drugs change an individual’s perceptions and feeling of connectedness is still being researched, but it is suggested increased feelings of connectedness to others, to the world, and to the self can address an underlying disconnection present in many mental health disorders.7
+Exactly how psychedelic drugs change people’s perceptions and feelings of connectedness is still being researched.
+A person’s increased feelings of connectedness to others, to the world, and to themselves might address an underlying disconnection that is present in many mental health disorders.7

-This has been voiced by participants in studies on the therapeutic application of psychedelic drugs, where an increased appreciation and connection with the world beyond themselves is expressed, lasting up to months in some circumstances.8
+Participants in studies on the therapeutic use of psychedelic drugs express increased appreciation and connection with the world beyond themselves that can sometimes last for months.8